Medikal: Personal life

-Rapper Medikal is married to entrepreneur and movie star Fella Makafui with one child.
+Rapper Medikal married entrepreneur and movie star Fella Makafui in 2020.
+The couple announced their divorce in May 2024.

 Controversy

 In October 2021, he was arrested for brandishing a gun on social media.
 He was later charged for unlawful display of arms and ammunition and he pleaded not guilty.
 He was then remanded to prison custody for 5 days by an Accra Circuit court.
 At the hearing on Tuesday, October 26, after five days on remand, he was granted bail to the tune of GH¢100,000 with one surety.